aidfredd11/climb-time-unity/README.md

 # climb-time-unity
-Climbing game made for CS4482 App 3 Assignment.
+Climbing game made for CS4482 App 3 assignment.

 Climb Time is a cross-platform rhythm game.
 The game is set on a rock-climbing wall of infinite length that is generated as the game goes on.
 As described in the games' rules: